steele123/marauder/README.md

 # mem-rs
 mem-rs is a windows memory hacking library

-## Note
-This project is still planned on my roadmap, but is not currently in development actively, I will be revisiting it as soon as I am able to financially though.
-You can also see this [issue](https://github.com/cat419/mem-rs/issues/11).

 # Examples
 Below will be a bunch of examples, if you want more indepth examples typically with comments you can check out the examples directory